Eschatologue/CM_wiki/docs/character-creation/origin/species/dragonborn.md

 Your wings appear to be made of the same energy as your Breath Weapon.
 Once you use this trait, you can't use it again until you finish a Long Rest.

+## Lore

+--8<-- "docs/character-creation/origin/species/index.md:species-warning"

+Dragonborn are a proud species, valuing clan loyalty and personal prowess above all else.
+Their origins trace back to the ancient Aeginae progenitor, whose name has been lost to history.
+Aeginae sculpted the Dragonborn from its own scales, creating them as a race of executors bound to serve their creator.
+This bond led to a long history of fear and ostracisation from other races.

+Now, with the Aeginae all but extinct, the Dragonborn remain resolute in their desire for independence.
+Determined to maintain self-sufficiency, they refuse to owe allegiance to anyone—not even the gods, and certainly not the Spires.

+Most Dragonborn are found either aboard the Karakorum Arks or in Soterrano, where they live between 80 to 100 years.
+Their physical traits make them uniquely suited to harsh environments, where other species might perish.
+While they are often perceived as intimidating or gruff by unfamiliar races, a Dragonborn’s greatest gift to an ally is their unwavering loyalty.
+Their sense of humour is equally dry, no matter where they are from.